 A food waste recycling system (which can also include paper towel and garden waste, plant cuttings, flowers, etc.) will also be implemented.
-Residents will be encouraged to separate food waste in their apartments and bring the material to the Level 2 communal area for depositing in the correct receptacles.
-Examples of suitable receptacles are shown in Appendix 5.
+Residents will be encouraged to separate food waste in their apartments and take the material to one of the communal areas (Levels 1, 2, and 4) to deposit in the correct receptacles.

 To facilitate separation of the designated recycling streams, we recommend 3 sets of bins for the common area, located in the kitchenette, lounge, and study areas.
 The development's cleaning staff will empty these receptacles daily and deposit the contents in the correct bins in the storage room on the Ground Floor.
+Examples of suitable bins are shown in Appendix 6.